Arroz Doce (Portuguese Rice Pudding)

 Note: This post may contain affiliate links.
 That means if you click on a link and make a purchase we may receive a small commission.
 Thank you!

 - Short Grain White Rice – Short grain rice isn’t a kind of rice it is a category of rice.
 On the rice package the label should classify the rice as long grain rice, medium grain rice, or short grain rice.
 Any white, short grain rice will work.
-For this recipe I used Arborio short grain rice because I like the texture that it gives the pudding.
+For this recipe I used Arborio rice because I like the texture that it gives the pudding.

 - Milk – For this recipe I recommend whole milk so you get a rich, creamy pudding.
 If you prefer you can use 2% milk.